Basement-recorded in the summer of 2024 with collaborator Patrick Schaefer, harmonies and piano feature on this ‘love in a city weekend’ waltz.

-With theatre friends Dakota Thorn and Nina Martin singing backup, Drew quickly recorded and released the EP via limited edition pink cassettes in August of 2022.
+Drew released this EP via limited edition pink cassettes in August of 2022.
 The title song "Pop Lauderdale" celebrates the highs and lows of meeting attractive people in public places.
+Guests include Dakota Thorn, Nina Martin, Marc Conte, and David Lobo.

 Over a car windows down chorus, Eberly dreams, "it's just her and me, and my Grand Prix / we'll take it all the way, out to the shore / I'll wait tables and we'll end the culture war."